 Nuts are essential to animals, especially those in temperate climates, as they store acorns and other nuts during the autumn months to keep from starving during late fall, all winter, and early spring.

 Several studies have shown that those who consume nuts regularly are less likely to suffer from coronary heart disease (CHD).
 It was in 1993 that nuts were first linked to protection against CHD.
-Since that time, many clinical trials have found that consumption of various nuts, such as almonds and walnuts, can lower serum LDL cholesterol concentrations.
+Since that time, many clinical trials have found that the consumption of various nuts, such as almonds and walnuts, can lower serum LDL cholesterol concentrations.

 One study has shown that people who ate nuts lived two to three years longer than those who did not.
 Those who were consuming nuts may have been eating less junk food leading to a longer lifespan.